AndrewH512/Foxswap/README.md

 Reports: The reports page allows a user to fill out a complaint about another user.
 You must select a user (must be a user you messaged), file out a title for the report, and finally the description.

+404_Page: The 404 page is displayed when a user tries to access a page or resource on Foxswap that does not exist.
+We have test examples on our website (like favorites).

 Admin Panel - The admin panel only appears if an admin sign in.
 - View Reports - Admins are able to view are the reports that are sent.
 By click on the title of the report, the Admin can then see more information about the report.
 There are buttons there for the admin to go to other pages depending